 So we have a simple machine which can approximately predict values on given parameter.

-In this example temperature values we call features and chirp/sec values – target variables or outputs.
-Continuing with machine learning lexicon the data set we used for training linear regression parameters is called training set.
-The formula we used for trend line is called hypothesis.
+In this example, temperature values we call features and chirp/sec values – target variables or.
+Continuing with machine learning lexicon, the data set we used for training linear regression parameters is called the training set.
+The formula we used for trend line is called a hypothesis.
 The only thing missing here is learning algorithm.

-In excel this process is hidden but is suitable for simple problems like this.
-And as you already guessed, you can use different types of trend lines (logarithmic, exponential, polynomial, power, etc.) that fit training set best.
-Using excel is easy with one variable (univariate) data sets, but when working with multidimetional data things get more complicated.
-Next time we are going to focus on learning algorithm for univariate data set and then move on to more complex (multivariate) data sets and hypotheses.
+In excel, this process is hidden but is suitable for simple problems like this.
+And as you already guessed, you can use different types of trend lines (logarithmic, exponential, polynomial, power, etc.) that fit the training set best.
+Using excel is easy with one variable (univariate) data sets, but when working with multidimensional data, things get more complicated.